-The Company also entered into the Tax Separation Agreement.
-Among other things, the Tax Separation Agreement governs the allocation between MetLife and the Company of the responsibility for the taxes of the MetLife group.
-The Tax Separation Agreement also allocates rights, obligations and responsibilities in connection with certain administrative matters relating to the preparation of tax returns and control of tax audits and other proceedings relating to taxes.
-In October 2017, MetLife paid \$729 million to Brighthouse Financial under the Tax Separation Agreement.
-At December 31, 2017, the current income tax recoverable included \$873 million related to this agreement.
-In November 2018, MetLife paid \$909 million to Brighthouse Financial under the Tax Separation Agreement.
-At December 31, 2019, the current income tax recoverable included \$130 million payable to MetLife related to this agreement.
+The Company also entered into a tax separation agreement with MetLife.
+Among other things, the tax separation agreement governs the allocation between MetLife and the Company of the responsibility for the taxes of the MetLife group.
+The tax separation agreement also allocates rights, obligations and responsibilities in connection with certain administrative matters relating to the preparation of tax returns and control of tax audits and other proceedings relating to taxes.
+In November 2018, MetLife paid \$909 million to Brighthouse Financial under the tax separation agreement.
+For the years ended December 31, 2020 and 2019, Brighthouse Financial paid MetLife \$0 and \$3 million, respectively, under the tax separation agreement.
+At December 31, 2020 and 2019, the current income tax liability included \$136 million and \$130 million, respectively, payable to MetLife related to this agreement.